suhankins/detta.dev/src/pages/blog/up-in-the-sky.md

 ### Economy class

 ![](./up-in-the-sky/_level_1_0.png)
 _First I started working on economy class.
-I very quickly realized that, unfortunaltely, real planes don't make for very interesting arenas, as it's just rows of seats._
+I very quickly realized that, unfortunately, real planes don't make for very interesting arenas, as it's just rows of seats._

 ![](/blog/up-in-the-sky/physics_curtains.webm)
 _Very early on I told my friend that my plane didn't really feel like a plane, and they suggested adding curtains.
 Not sure if it added to the plane feel, but it definitely made for a fun addition._